 Providing infrastructure and training to advance social science worldwide, The University of Michigan’s Survey Research Center (SRC) is an established world leader in the design, collection and analysis of social science data.
-In 2013, building upon more than 65 years of international work, SRC launched the International Survey Research Unit (ISRU), bringing together substantive, operational, technical, and methodological expertise to help build social research capacity worldwide (see map for research locations).
+In 2013, building upon more than 65 years of international work, SRC launched the International Unit (SRC IU), bringing together substantive, operational, technical, and methodological expertise to help build social research capacity worldwide.

 Tools for All Phases of Data Collection and Dissemination

 SRC’s experience in conducting survey work in countries around the world, has guided the development of a “backpack” of tools and techniques to support the design and implementation of both large and small scale data collection.
 Such tools and techniques aim at building social research capacity, particularly in resource poor countries where survey research expertise and/or infrastructure are lacking.